FabricioDE/positiveAffirmationsAPI/README.md

 cd .\positiveAffirmationsAPI\

-This application is still in the development stage, so you need to change the local branch with this command:

-git checkout develop

 Now that you have everything you need, is just build and run the Docker container.
 You can do this with: